vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## The plan

 In this article, we're going to create a simple event-triggered data source.
-The data source sends itself random messages every second.
+The data source creates sends itself random messages every second (by using a separate thread).
 This simulates an actual source sending data to the data source.
-It's not very realistic, of course, but it simplifies the demo a lot.
+It's not realistic, but it lets us focus on the implementation of the data source itself.

 ## Create the data source